SebastianoF/GeoDsBlog/README.md

 ## Acknowledgements

-To this blog have contributed with direct feedback or with inspirations.
+The following data scientist, colleagues, professionals and friends have contributed to this blog with direct feedback or with indirect inspirations.
 The author is the sole responsible for bugs, writing styles and occasional opinions.

 - [Abdishakur](https://medium.com/@shakasom)
 - [Albert Rapp](https://albert-rapp.de/posts/13_quarto_blog_writing_guide/13_quarto_blog_writing_guide.html)